alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 ```

-**Failure is implicit in the return type; composing fallible steps means nested `try/catch` or repeated status checks.**
+**Failure is implicit in the return type; when you need local recovery or translation, you typically rely on `try/catch` or repeated status checks.**

 **Option B: Explicit Validation (`TryX`/Guard Clauses)**
-To avoid throwing for expected failures, use `TryX`-style APIs and early returns (consider naming it `TryDeactivateUser(...)` to make that contract explicit).
+To avoid throwing for expected failures, use guard clauses and early returns.
+I don't call this `TryDeactivateUser`, because the standard .NET `Try*` pattern conventionally returns `bool` and uses an `out` parameter.
+Here I want a richer status enum.

 ```csharp
 private readonly IUserRepo _repo;